By Diane Small

 Given that pearls and silk are couture staples, you’d be hard pressed to find a couture designer who uses alternative, animal friendly materials.
 Until now.
-The vast majority of Dalia MacPhee’s jaw-dropping couture creations -whether gowns, trouser suits or bridal wear – are 100% vegan friendly.
-You can see more about the designer’s devotion to design and to animals here.
+The vast majority of Canadian designer Dalia MacPhee’s jaw-dropping couture creations -whether gowns, trouser suits or bridal wear – are 100% vegan friendly.

 We could hardly leave out the Vegan Queen here, could we?
 One of the original designers to insist on vegan ethics in her creations, McCartney has created a bit of controversy in the community for using wool, but she says that it’s sourced ‘gently’ from her own sheep on her own farm, which she oversees herself.
 So that’s ok then?